Mjz86/String/README.md

 struct {
 uint8_t  /*the negation of this is actually stored*/is_threaded:1;
-  uint8_t  is_sharable:1;// this  indicates  that we are in a heap or litteral view , vs , sso or stack buffer or copying view. uint8_t is_ownerized:1; // to always disable cow and viewer for a specific string ,
+  uint8_t  is_sharable:1;// this  indicates  that we are in a heap or litteral view , vs , sso or stack buffer or copying view.

+  /*this flag is not propagated by copy or share, only by move, if any side (dest or src) has this flag set to true, a memcpy and a potential allocation occurs (if sso or stack buffer is not large enough) */ uint8_t is_ownerized:1; // to always disable cow and viewer for a specific string ,
                                                         // to remove the reference_count checks,
                                                        //controled  with  always_ownerize(bool flag_state),